Groups are a way to manage and assign workspace access and workspace roles for subsets of organization members.

 Define a group name.
 This name is visible to the organization.

-In SAML group name, enter the name of the group as defined in your IdP.
+In SAML group name or OIDC group name, enter the name of the group as defined in your IdP.
+To map multiple IdP-defined groups to the AI Hub group, press Enter/Return between each entry.

 Click Create.